 How can I optimize content for paragraph snippets?

-Write concise answers, about 40-60 words, directly addressing “what” or “why” questions, and place them near the top of your page.
+Write concise answers, about 40-60 words, directly addressing “what” or “why” questions, and place them near the top of your page to enhance clicks to Google.

 What’s the best way to format content for list snippets?

-Use numbered or bulleted lists under clear headers (H2 or H3) to outline steps or items, making it easy for Google to extract.
+Use numbered or bulleted lists under clear headers (H2 or H3) to outline steps or items, making it easy for Google to extract and for users to avoid needing to click on a link.

 How does schema markup help with featured snippets?

-Schema markup, like FAQ or HowTo schemas, helps Google understand your content, increasing the chance it’s selected for a snippet.
+Schema markup, like FAQ or HowTo schemas, helps Google understand your content, increasing the chance it’s selected for a snippet and ultimately impacting SEO, especially for zero-click search results.

 What are question-based keywords, and why do they matter?